simoneeconomo/symphony-zencoding/README.markdown

 ## Features

 _Note_: Zen Coding is only allowed inside textarea fields showing a gray "Zen Coding is enabled" message on the very right.
-Come on dude, you can't miss it.
+You can't miss it.

 Includes [Zen Coding for <textarea>](http://zen-coding.ru/textarea/) v0.6 with: